Internship Training Manual

 D. Provision of Supervision Skills

-At the end of each academic semester, the Coordinator of the Pre-doctoral Psychology Practicum evaluates interns’ supervision skills, internship goal #7, using the Supervisor Skills Form.
+At the end of each academic semester, the Practicum Coordinator evaluates the intern's supervision skills, internship goal #8, using the Supervisor Skills Form.
 End of the semester evaluations include a critique of a faux letter of recommendation that interns write for their practicum supervisee.

 E. Group Therapy Skills Evaluation

-The senior staff co-facilitating the group with the intern evaluates intern’s group skills, internship goal #8.
+The senior staff co-facilitating the group with the intern evaluates the intern’s group skills, internship goal #11.
 The Group Program Coordinator also offers narrative evaluation of each intern.
 This evaluation is done using the Group Skills Evaluation form.
-The evaluation is completed each semester (fall, spring and/or summer) and is discussed by the intern and the evaluator of record.
+The evaluation is completed each semester (fall, spring, and/or summer) and is discussed with the intern by the evaluator of record.

-The Coordinator of Outreach and Consultation evaluates interns’ outreach and consultation skills, internship goal #9, at the mid-point and end of the internship.
-Interns get feedback completed by audience members at each of their outreach programs and the O/C coordinator completes the Outreach Evaluation form to provide feedback to the interns.
+The Outreach Coordinator evaluates interns’ outreach skills, internship goal #10, at the mid-point and end of the internship.
+Interns get feedback completed by audience members at each of their outreach programs and the Outreach Coordinator completes the Outreach Evaluation form to provide feedback to the interns.

 G. Research

-The Coordinator of Research and Quality Improvement is responsible for supervising the interns’ annual research project and conducting the research seminar.
-This psychologist will also complete the Research Skills evaluation form on each intern for goal #10.
+A psychologist responsible for supervising the interns’ annual research project and conducting the research seminar will complete the Research Skills evaluation form on each intern for goal #1.

 H. Clinical Concentrations

-Interns’ concentration areas (Coalition for Overcoming Problem Eating/Exercise [COPE], Diversity Outreach and Liaison, and Sexual Assault Counseling Service [SACS]) will be evaluated each semester by their concentration supervisor using the respective concentration evaluation forms.
+Interns’ concentration areas will be evaluated each semester by their concentration supervisor using the respective concentration evaluation forms.

 I. Intern Clinical Approach Presentations